TheRaigeki/dotfiles/README.md

 This Repo contains my dotfiles like my nvim setup, tmux configs and more.

 ## Requirements
-Make sure you have the following installed on your systen
+Make sure you have the following installed on your system

-### oh-my-zsh & oh-my-posh
+### oh-my-zsh & starship
 ```
 zsh --version
 oh-my-posh --version
 ```
 if not installed yet, install it:
 ```
-brew install oh-my-posh
 brew install zsh
+brew install starship
 ```

 ### Git